-Description of Governance Mechanisms: Evidence and documents that demonstrate compliance/good practice Assurances received Weaknesses identified: Areas for improvement Finance and Audit Subcommittee Approved Risk Strategy/Policy Legal advice provided by officers Communications strategy Service Level Agreement in place with the Servicing Authority Service Business Plans supported by relevant strategies Business and financial planning process Effective performance management system including progress on Key Performance indicators and identifying areas of improvement Quality of information provided which needs to support decision making Decision making protocols / records of decisions and supporting materials Finance and Audit Subcommittee receive reports on the revenue budget and capital programme and performance reports in relation to targets and commitments and action plans arising from inspection and assessment reports.
-Terms of References for Committees and decision making protocols are detailed in the Constitution - records of decisions, with supporting materials can be made available.
-ESPO's risk management framework aligned with local government best practice - providing assurance to the Leadership Team, Members and public that ESPO is mitigating the risks of not achieving key priorities.
-This is further audited through the internal audit programme of work.
-Members of the Management Committee actively engage and take interest in risk management, including detailed scrutiny of the Corporate Risk register.
-This is reported quarterly.
-Chief Officer Group Assurance.
-External audit assurance.
-Mentoring of reports to ensure propriety of decision making and that legal advice is included where necessary and appropriate.
-Receiving professional advice and support as and when required to ensure that services are delivered effectively.
+- Finance and Audit Subcommittee - Approved Risk Strategy/Policy - Legal advice provided by officers - Communications strategy - Service Level Agreement in place with the Servicing Authority - Service Business Plans supported by relevant strategies - Business and financial planning process - Effective performance management system including progress on Key Performance indicators and identifying areas of improvement - Quality of information provided which needs to support decision making - Decision making protocols / records of decisions and supporting materials

+- Finance and Audit Subcommittee receive reports on the revenue budget and capital programme and performance reports in relation to targets and commitments and action plans arising from inspection and assessment reports. - Terms of References for Committees and decision making protocols are detailed in the Constitution records of decisions, with supporting materials can be made available on Leicestershire County Council's website. - ESPO's risk management framework aligned with local government best practice providing assurance to the Leadership Team, Members and public that ESPO is mitigating the risks of not achieving key priorities.
+This is further audited through the internal audit programme of work. - Members of the Management Committee actively engage and take interest in risk management, including detailed scrutiny of the Corporate Risk register.
+This is reported quarterly. - Chief Officer Group Assurance. - External audit assurance. - Monitoring of reports to ensure propriety of decision making and that legal advice is included where necessary and appropriate. - Receiving professional advice and support as and when required to ensure that services are delivered effectively. - Regular customer surveys are undertaken, with a FEEFO (customer feedback) service rating process in place.